 Clear demonstrations of the posture.
 A well-developed eye.
-Specific teaching points which awaken the body’s intelligence – these are the marks of an Iyengar Yoga teacher.
+Specific teaching points which awaken the body’s intelligence – these are the marks of a Certified Iyengar Yoga Teacher (CIYT).
 Certified Iyengar Yoga teachers are held to an unusually rigorous standard.
 Only after years of training and evaluation do they become certified.
 Iyengar Yoga instructors use their deep-seated knowledge of the asanas (poses) to individualize corrections for each student.
 Students know they are observed and, if necessary, adjusted.
 An Iyengar Yoga class is highly verbal and precise, with misalignments and errors actively corrected.

 Students can expect safe, methodical, insightful instruction in the hands of the most skilled teachers in Boise.
 Our teachers are certified in both Iyengar Yoga and Yoga Therapy.